InterTriplete2010/USART-for-Microntroller-ATMEGA328p/README.md

 2) The file named "USART_ATMEL" is used to set the USART in the second arduino board (AB2).
 This code was written in Microchip Studio and was burnt into ATMEGA328p by using ATMEL ICE.

-AB1 will send the code "66" to AB2, that will read the code and will send it back to AB1.
-When data are received and sent by AB@, the interrupts will kick in, causing a LED connected to AB2 to flash every 500 ms (Port PD5).
+AB1 will send the code "66" to AB2, which will read the code and will send it back to AB1.
+When data are received and sent by AB2, the interrupts will kick in, causing a LED connected to AB2 to flash every 500 ms (Port PD5).
 Also, when the circuit first starts, a LED connected to PD7 will be on and will be switched off after the fourth time that the message will be read and transmitted by AB2.
 At that point, a seocnd interrupt will kick in switching on a LED connected to PD6.

-I hope that this code can be useful to soemone.
+I hope that this code can be useful to someone.

 If you have any questions and/or want to report bugs, please e-mail me (Ale) at: pressalex@hotmail.com